International First-Year Requirements and Deadlines

 The American College Testing Program (ACT): www.act.org

-LMU’s CEEB code is 4403.
+LMU’s CEEB code for SAT is 4403.
+LMU's code for ACT is 0326.
 SAT Subject tests are not a part of the LMU application requirements and are therefore not required.

 3. Provide Proof of English Proficiency